hekmon/transmissionrpc/README.md

 Also payload generation aims to be precise: when several values can be added to a payload, only instanciated values will be forwarded (and kept !) to the final payload.
 This means that the default JSON marshalling (with omitempty) can't always be used and therefor a manual, reflect based, approach is used to build the final payload and accurately send what the user have instanciated, even if a value is at its default type value.

 - If you want a 100% compatible lib with rpc v15, please use the v1 releases.
-- If you want 100% compatible lib with rpc v16, please use the v2 releases.
+- If you want a 100% compatible lib with rpc v16, please use the v2 releases.

-Version v3 of this library is compatible with [RPC version 17](https://github.com/transmission/transmission/blob/4.0.2/docs/rpc-spec.md#5-protocol-versions).
+Version v3 of this library is compatible with [RPC version 17](https://github.com/transmission/transmission/blob/4.0.3/docs/rpc-spec.md#5-protocol-versions).

 ## Getting started